benjamineeckh/kul-typst-template/src/lib.typ

   supervisors: (),
   /// your studies, should specify (master, elective and color (in hsv)).
   /// -> array
-  degree: (),
+  degree: (
+    master: "Computer Science",
+    elective: "Software engineering",
+    color: (0, 0, 1, 0),
+  ),
-  /// the language of the thesis, supported are "nl" and "en".
+  /// the language of the thesis, supported languages are "nl" and "en".
   /// -> string
   language: "en",
   /// whether to print the document as an electronic version or for printing.